OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Optional: Add a Custom Domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To enable access with the ``kubectl`` command from outside the cluster, you can add a custom domain for the Kubernetes SANs.
-Enter it in the **ApiServer extra certificate SANs** field, as shown below.
+Enter your custom domain in the **ApiServer extra certificate SANs** field, as shown below.

 |kubernetes-qs-add-sans|

-For name resolution you can use public DNS server or add the custom domain to your local ``/etc/hosts`` file, for example:
+You can use a public DNS server or add the custom domain to your local ``/etc/hosts`` file, for example:

 .. prompt:: text $ auto